mborn1/pyoptex/docs/source/customization.rst

 (by default, or if `exclude=True`) or return true if the constraints are met (if `exclude=False`).

-For example, when factor A is level 1, B cannot be smaller than 2
+For example, when factor A is L1, B cannot be smaller than 2

 >>> constraints = parse_constraints_script(
 >>>     f'(`A` == "L1") & (`B` < 2)', factors
 >>> )

-or
+or inversly, when factor A is L1, B must be larger than or equal to 2

 >>> constraints = parse_constraints_script(
 >>>     f'(`A` == "L1") & (`B` >= 2)', factors